nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Migration-nOps-Kubernetes-Agent-on-EKS.md

     - Change/Switch context to your desired cluster.
     - Replace positional parameters with your own and run the script.
     ```bash
+    1. Datadog API Key (Get it from the nOps platform onboarding process)
+    2. Install Container Insights agent (true if you are already using Container Insights agent and want to migrate it or false to not install it)
-    1. EKS Cluster ARN
+    3. EKS Cluster ARN (Your target EKS cluster ARN to install the agent(s))
-    2. S3 Bucket name
+    4. S3 Bucket name (This is the bucket created for your specific AWS Account during nOps platform onboarding process)
-    3. Install karpenops agent (true if you are already using our Karpenter agent and want to migrate it or false to not install it)
+    5. Install KarpenOps agent (true if you are already using Karpenter and KarpenOps agent and want to migrate it or false to not install it)
-    4. API Key (Get it from the nOps platform in your Cluster Configuration page, required only if karpenops agent install is true)
+    6. API Key (Get it from the nOps platform onboarding process, required only if KarpenOps agent install is true)
-    5. ClusterID (Get it from the nOps platform in your Cluster Configuration page, required only if karpenops agent install is true)
+    7. ClusterID (Get it from the nOps platform onboarding process, required only if KarpenOps agent install is true)
     ```
     Example:
     ```bash
-    ./nops-cleanup.sh arn:aws:eks:us-east-1:123456789101:cluster/example-cluster nops-container-cost-123456789101 true 1234.a1234a1a123ab1a01234a12a1a1ab1ab a+ABC1
+    ./nops-cleanup.sh a1234ab12a12abc1a123ab123a12a12a true arn:aws:eks:us-east-1:123456789101:cluster/example-cluster nops-container-cost-123456789101 true 1234.a1234a1a123ab1a01234a12a1a1ab1ab a+ABC1
     ```
     - Wait for the script to successfully finish.

-    6. **Verify new agent**
+3. **Verify new agent(s)**
     - Confirm new namespace and resources.
     ```bash
     kubectl -n nops get pods
     ```

     {% include note.html content="If the script gets stuck when deleting the namespaces, you can refer to [Unable to destroy namespaces](#unable-to-destroy-namespaces)." %}